tropicsquare/libtropic-linux/Linux_SPI/README.md

 ## Display and Save Chip ID and Firmware Versions

-To display the current versions of internal firmware and details from the CHIP ID data field, execute the following example:
+To display the current versions of internal firmwares (SPECT and Application) and details from the CHIP ID data field, execute the following example:

 ```bash
 ./lt_ex_show_chip_id_and_fwver